giff-h/FirebotQueue/README.md

 		- If the given user is not in the main queue, they are **not** added to the next-up queue, and the bot says in chat: `TwitchUser wasn't in the queue`.
 	- `unshift` - Usage: `!queue unshift 2` or `!queue unshift TwitchUser`
 		- If this is a number, that many users are grabbed from the end of the next-up queue, added to the front of the main queue, and the bot says in chat: `There is now 1 user next up`.
+		- If any of those users are already in the main queue, they are **not** added twice, and the message is the same.
 		- If this is a username, that user is grabbed from the next up queue, added to the front of the queue, and the bot says in chat: `TwitchUser is now at the front of the queue`.
 		- If the given user is not in the next up queue, they are **not** added to the main queue, and the bot says in chat: `TwitchUser wasn't up next`.
+		- If the given user is already in the main queue, they are **not** added twice, and the bot says in chat: `TwitchUser is back in the queue at position 3`.

 # Usage hints
 - Given usernames in command arguments are case insensitive, and `@` prefix is allowed.
 The names will appear in the queues as their display names.